NeuraLegion/sectester-net/src/SecTester.Repeater/README.md

 ### Implementation details

-Under the hood `Repeater` register `RequestExecutingEventHandler` in bus, which in turn uses the `RequestRunner` to proceed with request:
+Under the hood `Repeater` uses the `IRequestRunner` to proceed with request:

 ```csharp
 public interface IRequestRunner